KJWesthoff/GroupChallenge1/README.md

 * As mentioned, when a certain train station is clicked, a list of trains arriving to that station will appear.
 * When the user clicks on a train from that list, a modal will appear, displaying an image of the specific train, and certain train details, as well as the arrival time.

+*Disclaimer*
+* Being that the Netherlands has a time difference, users in the US may not be prompted with trains depending on the time of day they are using the application.
+If that is the case, the Amsterdam area usually has trains running at most times of the day.

 # Future Development

 In future development, we hope to expand what the user will be able to do.